php-usergroup-dresden/phpdd.org/src/Contents/2018/Home.md

 <h2>The 4th annual PHP event in Dresden</h2>

-We want to push things forward in 2018, so depending on the talk and tutorial submissions we'll expand the previously one-day event to two days of knowledge exchange around the PHP ecosystem.
+We want to push things forward in 2018, so we're expanding our one day event with a preceding tutorial day.
+Two days of knowledge exchange and community around the PHP ecosystem.

 [Checkout our last PHP Developer Day in 2017.](http://phpug-dresden.org/en/phpdd17.html)